 What’s better than a wifi café?
 A wifi café that becomes a bar as the day progresses.
 Welcome to Social Study, in the city's Fillmore District.
 This brick-lined café has the atmosphere of your impossibly hip and intellectual friend’s loft with a DJ booth in a plywood loft above.
 The soundtrack is always on point with some old school hip-hop and lounge beats and as the evening goes on they’ll even put a movie up on a projector.
 Just tell your friends to meet you there for happy hour and the office becomes the perfect hangout.

 If you like to work in a quasi-industrial environment, then Flywheel in the Upper Haight is for you.
 Roasting equipment is on prominent display and running while you work.
 Pro tip: bring headphones because the drone of the machines can get a tad annoying and the spot doesn’t really have great music.
 But once you caffeinate with an Americano and find your spot at a high top steel table, you’ll be in the zone and ready to go for hours on end.
 The barista bar looks like a cross with a science lab with beakers on display and the pour-over station always at the ready.

-While there are some limits to the hours of the Internet here (they turn it off from 11:30 a.m.-2 p.m. to accommodate the lunch rush),this downtown cafe is a great place to hang for the morning or afternoon.
+While there are some limits to the hours of the Internet here (they turn it off from 11:30 a.m.-2 p.m. to accommodate the lunch rush), this downtown cafe just several blocks west of the Embarcadero is a great place to hang for the morning or afternoon.
 Their Moroccan Iced Tea is always refreshing, and the croissant sandwich is award-winning.
 Be open to sharing communal tables with likeminded workers and who knows, you might even make a new business connection.